 Lessons learned are one of the most powerful and cost-effective project management tools available today.
 If you consider that many projects make the same mistakes time and again, you soon realise that lightning does strike twice, often more frequently.

 Clichés are funny.
 We don't like to hear them, but we often use them in everyday conversation.
-Clichés are a useful way to make a point because the meaning of them is universally understood, even if not entirely true.
+Clichés are a useful way to make a point because the meaning of them is understood universally, even if they are not always entirely accurate.
 Just because something is a cliché doesn't mean it can, or should be, ignored.
 Here are six clichés we can use to help us become better project managers.

 The benefits of risk management in projects are huge.
 You can gain a lot of money if you deal with uncertain project events in a proactive manner.
 The result will be that you minimise the impact of project threats and seize the opportunities that occur.
 This allows you to deliver your project on time, on budget and with the quality results your project sponsor demands.